sgude1/gettingandcleaningdata-1/README.md

 * A file called <b>tidyDataSet.txt</b> containing the tidy dataset needed for the assignment.
 * A file called <b>moreData.txt</b> containing more data also in a tidy format.

-##(!)NOTE:
-The datasets have been written to the hard disk due to the hard processing load so it's easier to check again the datasets without running again the script.
+<b>(!)NOTE: The datasets have been written to the hard disk due to the hard processing load so it's easier to check again the datasets without running again the script.</b>

 ##Reading the results